powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

    ```

 ### 4. Configure Git (All Systems)

+Open your terminal and run the following commands to set up Git:

 After installation, set up your identity:
 ```bash
 git config --global user.name "Your Name"